 Project managers have a lot of responsibilities.
-It’s their job to ensure projects succeed on time and in the budget.
+It’s their job to ensure projects succeed on time and in a budget.
 It’s a job that requires managing a lot of moving parts, making project decisions in advance and on the fly.
 It’s this shapeshifting nature of projects that means that, even with all the resources and time in the world, projects can still fail or not live up to expectations if resources aren’t utilized properly.

 Resource utilization can be a formula for success.
 In this blog we’ll be looking at the benefits of resource utilization and how you can make sure you’re getting the most out of all the resources available to you.